alexandre-touret/alexandre-touret.github.io/en/2023/03/27/rest-api-versioning/index.md

 You would therefore struggle with:
 * packaging
 * testing both of two releases for every deployment even if a new feature doesn't impact the deprecated version
-* removing, add new releases in the same source code,... and loosing your mind.
+* removing, add new releases in the same source code,...
+And loosing your mind.

 In my opinion, best associated technologies are more modular whether during the development or deployment phases.